Alejandro-FA/UPF-POO21-G101-17/L4/README.md

 The main class is `EntitiesFile`, which is an abstract class, and has the necessary methods to parse the color (`parseColor`), the fields (`parseFields`), and read the files (`read`).
 The format of the colors is the same for all entities, but the format of the coordinates is not.
 Consequently, `parseFields` is an abstract method.

 There are two subclasses of `EntitiesFile`, which are `EllipsesFile` and `PolygonsFile`.
-Both classes override the method `parseFields` in its own way, since.
-In the class `PolygonsFile` there is an extra method called `parsePoints` since it is not as simple as in `EllipsesFile` to determine which subclass of polygon is, it is just a matter of simplification.
+Both classes override the method `parseFields` in its own way.
+In the class `PolygonsFile` there is an extra method called `parsePoints` since it is not as simple as in `EllipsesFile` to determine which subclass of polygon is (it is just a matter of simplification).

 ## main